13 Best Restaurants in South Congress, Austin

 Looking to find some of the best restaurants, shopping, and art in South Congress around Austin?
 Check out South Congress, the trendy neighborhood in South Austin that keeps getting better and better year after year.
 With new additions of luxury stores and delicious restaurants, the avenue is on its way up.

 South Congress has everything from authentic tex-mex, with some of the best Queso in Texas at Güero’s Taco Bar, to fresh omakase sushi in a dark, moody atmosphere at Neighborhood Sushi.
 Mixing the new and the old, South Congress keeps the best of the best around.

 South Congress is a mix of quirky and stylish, coming together into the perfect representation of Austin’s unique vibes.

-List of the Best Restaurants in South Congress:
+List of the 13 Best South Congress Restaurants in Austin

 Hopdoddy is more than just your average burger joint.
 Offering a huge selection of beef, chicken, bison, fish, and plant-based burgers, the burger spot is definitely a people-pleaser.
 Personally, my favorite menu items are the many choices of French fries.
 Whether you’re craving crunchy sweet potato or rich truffle parmesan, there is a French fry for everybody.